jegabe/libacross/README.md

 L I B A C R O S S - Using Standard C++ (STL) containers across DLL- and ABI boundaries

+Development of this library is in an early state.
+Please wait for release of 1.0 to have a stable version, or contact the author to help to get version 1.0 ready (see bottom)

 If you like this project, please refer to it with a link or some other reference.
 You can use this ASCII art icon as well as the supplied graphical icons for that purpose.